inhandnet/MobiusPi-Docs-EN/QuickStart.md

  &nbsp;

   If a dependent library is installed for the App, you must configure the environment variables for the App before debugging; otherwise, the App cannot run normally during debugging.
-  After enabling the App in IG500, the environment variables of the third-party dependent library in the App's lib folder will be automatically added to the APP, without manual configuration.<br/>
+  After enabling the App in MobiusPi, the environment variables of the third-party dependent library in the App's lib folder will be automatically added to the App, without manual configuration.<br/>
  &nbsp;

 - Step 5: Execute code to ensure that the App runs normally.